Matt Bernstein (internet personality): Social media

-Other
+Podcast

 In 2023, Bernstein started a podcast called A Bit Fruity with Matt Bernstein, discussing internet culture and left wing politics.
-Bernstein is an anti-Zionist.
 Bernstein's podcast has featured several collaborations with LGBT creators such as Vivian Wilson, ContraPoints and Kat Blaque.
-He also interviewed a trans Israeli woman about her refusal of mandatory service in the Israel Defense Forces.
-Bernstein appeared in Reclaim the Flag (2025), a documentary created by Alexis Bittar about LGBTQ people's views of the American flag.
+Journalists Taylor Lorenz and Kat Tenbarge are his most frequent collaborators.
+He also interviewed Yona Roseman, a trans Israeli woman, about her refusal of mandatory service in the Israel Defense Forces.